 With the number of UK coronavirus cases now exceeding 100,000, it’s a strange and surreal environment to navigate.
 The coronavirus pandemic has forced a change of course for the types of things we search for online, with things like can I leave my house? and what is social distancing? becoming the norm.
 Not to mention, a number of strange Google searches that have appeared since the start of 2020.

 But how strange, and how exactly have our search behaviours changed since the virus emerged in Britain?
-Reboot sought to investigate!
+As a leading SEO company and digital PR agency, we took it upon ourself to investigate!

 By researching trending topics and gauging interests, a list of search terms was collated*.
 Each term was inserted into Google Trends and analysed for the past 90 days to gauge their growth or decline.
 Then, teamed with raw data values from SEMrush, the search topics which have increased and decreased since the introduction of coronavirus the most can be revealed.

 With gym sessions now out of the question, this has resulted in a whopping 3600% increase in searches to rent gym equipment.
 As the term with the biggest increase, it seems many Brits are eager to replicate their gym set-up at home.

 The results prove we’re also more than missing the variety of foods the UK has to offer.
 Food-related searches dominate the second, third, fourth, fifth, and ninth most increasing topics, as well as 13th, 14th 17th and 19th of the top 20.
 For instance, pubs delivering food near me is up 3100% and fish and chips near me up 2900%, the latter a weird Google search that even in lockdown highlights our obsession with the British classic.

 In fifth place, another strange Google search increasing by 2250% over the past 90 is things to make with plain flour.
 The flour shortage in Britain seems to remain an issue, with flour more generally also up 690% in 14th place.